gallactic/gnet/README.md

     config|conf
-    Get the current config of the nova
+    Get the current config of the gnet
     If you haven't created any project Gallactic url will be http://127.0.0.1:1337/rpc by default
     You may need to initialize a project before using this command.
 ```